wh-alice/mig_visualstudio/vs/debugger/how-to--run-the-worker-process-under-a-user-account.md

 ---
-title: "How to: Run the Worker Process Under a User Account" ms.custom: "" ms.date: "10/14/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Run the Worker Process Under a User Account | Microsoft Docs" ms.custom: "" ms.date: "10/14/2016" ms.prod: "visual-studio-dev14"